-4K TV can deliver four times the resolution of a High-Definition TV, and a 4K program in HDR (High Dynamic Range) can add additional color and realism to the picture.
+Marcel, the short answer is no. 4K TV can deliver four times the resolution of a High-Definition TV, and a 4K program in HDR (High Dynamic Range) can add additional color and realism to the picture.
 But you need a large-screen 4K TV to fully appreciate the extra resolution of 4K.
 And you need a large-screen 4K, HDR-enabled TV to see all the benefits of HDR.

 People keep buying smaller 4K screens because they are less expensive, and the TV manufacturers are heavily promoting them to increase their volume sales.
 (I suspect the TV makers are also pushing smaller-screen 4K TVs because they know people will soon upgrade to a larger-screen when they discover 4K doesn’t look much better on the smaller set.
 That way, they sell two sets rather than one.)

-When you look at a 4K show on a 43-inch or 32-inch 4K TV, the picture will be okay, but you will not notice an increase in detail, clarity or vividness, all elements of an enhanced 4K picture.
+When you look at a 4K show on a 43-inch or 32-inch 4K TV, the picture will be okay, but you will not notice a significant increase in detail, clarity or vividness, all elements of an enhanced 4K picture.
 Instead, the picture will largely look like something you would see on a decent high-def TV.
 That’s not bad, but it’s not what you are paying for.

 I purchased a 55-inch LG OLED 4K TV a few years ago.
 When I started watching 4K programming, I was disappointed.
 Even with the benefits of OLED, the 4K picture didn’t seem much better than HD unless I sat very close to the screen, as close as 2 or 3 feet, in fact.